-Our Office Ergonomics training course is regulation compliant, and our online version fulfills classroom training requirements.
+Our Office Ergonomics training course is regulation aligned, and our online version fulfills classroom training requirements.
 Each class contains sections on general definitions, head and neck ergonomics, shoulder and arms ergonomics, back ergonomics, and legs and feet ergonomics.

 During this training, we will be looking at the common risk factors that play into an ergonomic injury.
 We will also go over the parts of your anatomy that are affected by poor ergonomics, the types of musculoskeletal disorders (MSDs) that are associated with each body part, and how to prevent these MSDs from becoming serious and life altering health issues.